 You may have additional criminal charges in addition to your assault charge.
 For instance, if you are being accused of assaulting a minor, you may also be facing child endangerment or child abuse charges.
 Your lawyer can create a legal strategy that works to have the charges against you dropped, dismissed, or reduced.

 While you have the right to serve as your own legal counsel in a court of law, doing so could put your future in jeopardy.
-You should consider working with a criminal defense lawyer to address the pending criminal charges against you.
+You should consider working with a criminal defense attorney to address the pending criminal charges against you in Texas.

 Contact Our Criminal Defense Team Today